 The links provided are for a 40.5mm thread (as found on the 16-50mm kit lens).
 For other lenses you’ll need to check the thread size for the lens you’re buying for.
 You can usually find this etched on the inside of the front lens cap.

-There you have it… 15 of the absolute best accessories for your Sony a6000.
+There you have it… 14 of the absolute best Sony a6000 accessories.

 With a selection of these to round out your kit, you’ll be able to do pretty much everything you can dream of doing with your nifty little mirrorless camera – from taking remote control selfies to shooting in the depths of the sea.

-Got any favourite accessories of your own to add or feel like anything is missing?
-Let us know in the comments.
+Got any favourite a6000 accessories of your own to add or feel like anything is missing?
+Let us know in the comments, and remember to also check out our guide to popular accessories for Sony cameras.